zy-xatu/CovNet/README.md

 python detect.py
 ```
 ## Acknowledgement
-The dataset and validation set used in our experiment are from
+The dataset and validation set used in our experiment are from http://www.csdata.org/p/387/.
+Our training and validation sets and corresponding labels can be obtained (here)[https://drive.google.com/file/d/1WQacfRBWribfKicJO80gjBJUYpvqNc-k/view?usp=drive_link]